 Smart Contracts are contracts that get handled using blockchain technology, allowing for these processes to cut out the middlemen (such as notaries, banks, or other entities) and lower costs and reduce processing times.

 There is a lot of talk about projects based on digital identification like the Alastria project that the leading companies listed on Spain's IBEX 35 stock exchange are spearheading.
 This system allows for tourism operations to simplify the tasks they need to complete and have all the available information about an individual in one place.

-Cryptocurrency consists of virtual coins that can get exchanged as if it were any traditional currency with the difference being that they are out of the control of governments and financial institutions.
-If an exchange gets conducted, it will get registered in the blockchain network in a completely transparent fashion.
+Cryptocurrency consists of virtual coins that can get exchanged as if it were any traditional currency.
+The difference is that they are out of the control of governments and financial institutions.
+If an exchange gets conducted, it will be registered in the blockchain network entirely transparently.

 Blockchain in the tourism industry

-Blockchain and tourism have the potential to turn into a very advantageous combination as this technology can provide more security and transparency to critical touchpoints.
+Tourism and blockchain have the potential to become a powerful combination as the technology can bring safety and transparency to several critical touchpoints.
 In the case of a travel agency booking flights and hotels for a customer, it has to send the information to the different firms.
-Blockchain could make this operation more secure and more transparent since the responsibility gets spread throughout the whole network.
+Blockchain could make this operation more secure and transparent since the responsibility spreads throughout the whole network.
 The same will happen with foreign transactions, increasing the level of trust among all involved parties.

 This video shows a brief explanation of how blockchain can benefit the tourism industry:

 Given all of blockchain technology’s characteristics and possibilities, some experts are pointing towards possible uses within the tourism industry.
 Here are some of the most interesting: